-- Accurate processing of all food and beverage transactions the provided cash register or POS. - Credit cards are processed through the provided credit card device and/or POS system. - All customers must receive a receipt. - In the event of a register failure, receipts must be provided manually using the "Passenger Receipt Book" (NRPC 3076).
+- Accurate processing of all food and beverage transactions the provided POS. - Credit cards are processed through the POS system. - In the event of a register failure, receipts must be provided manually using the "Passenger Receipt Book" (NRPC 3076).

 d) Change Tray for Gratuities